PeterKoka1/Deep-Learning-Book/README.md

 Gradients also displayed

 ### KNN-cat.py
-Finding minimum L1 norm to classify the image of a cat (naive KNN with K=1) from scratch Train set was 5 images: a cat, person, fire hydrant, book, and computer.
+Finding minimum L1 norm to classify the image of a cat (naive KNN with K=1) from scratch.
+Train set was 5 images: a cat, person, fire hydrant, book, and computer.
 Test image was another picture of a cat.
 All images scraped from the web

 ### Learning_XOR.ipynb